nabitbol/ft_transcendence/README.md

 - HOME_PATH: the path of this repository, use pwd.
 - NX_HOST_NAME: localhost or 0.0.0.0.

 You will be missing a few variables that are client related such as: NX_API_URL, NX_CLIENT_ID and NX_CLIENT_SECRET.
-The application will still work fine, but the connection with 42 won't work.
+The application will still work fine, but the connexion with 42 won't work.
 If you want 42 api connexion to work, you will need to create an application on 42 intra and copy the credentials in .env.

 When the .env file is done, you can launch the application: